pedrosancao/authenticator/README.md

 # Autenticator

-Web implementation of One Time Password as in Google Authenticator.
+Web client for Two-Factor Authentication (One Time Password) as is Google Authenticator.

 Development status: **prototype**.